deplanty/mpp/README.md

 ### Setup your project easily

-Just answer the questions, where the default value is between square brackets.
+Just answer the questions, where the default values are between square brackets:

 ```
 $ mpp setup